3 Sure Fire Ways to Verify your website on Pinterest

-It took me two days to work out how to link my website to my Pinterest business account.
+It took me two days to work out how to link my website to my Pinterest business account so to avoid this here are 3 Sure Fire Ways to Verify your website on Pinterest

 (IF THIS POST CONTAINS AFFILIATE LINKS PLEASE SEE OUR FULL DISCLOSURE POLICY ALTHOUGH I HAVE TO WARN YOU IT IS QUITE BORING, BUT IF YOU REALLY MUST READ IT YOU CAN FIND IT Here)

-I was trying to verify my word press website with free theme to my Pinterest business account.
+I was trying to verify my Word press website with the free theme to my Pinterest business account.

 Today I am going to show you how to link to your website in 10 minutes.

-- Using meta name data from Pinterest– you can log into your Pinterest account and click the link to retrieve you meta name data to add to your website
+- Using meta name data from Pinterest– you can log into your Pinterest account and click the link to retrieve you meta name data to add to the header of your website.

 Pinterest has a very straightforward tutorial on how to do this here